awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

    1 row in set (0.00 sec)
    ```

-1. Determine the starting binary log position for replication:
+1. Determine the starting binary log position for replication\.
+You specify the position to start replication in a later step\.

+   **Using the AWS Management Console**

    1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.